-To date, these are the only medical professionals that weighed in on Chris's death.
-Not a single one of the following individuals prescribed, treated or had any other involvment with Chris Cornell before and after his death!
-Take notice of the ongoing theme of prescription drugs and depression, glossing over the physical and forensic evidence strongly indicating foul play.
+To date, these are the only medical professionals I found that weighed in on Chris's death.
+Not a single one of the following individuals prescribed, treated or had any other involvement with Chris Cornell before and after his death.
+There's been an ongoing theme of the dangers of prescription drugs and depression, glossing over the physical and forensic evidence strongly indicating foul play.

-Take note of the constant dropping of medical titles, what they do, what they did, where they work, where they've worked, etc. The media heavily mentioning the specifics of their profession BEFORE they are briefly quoted in regards to Chris's death, only serves to legitimize the suicide/drug narrative.
+Take note of the constant dropping of medical titles, what they do, what they did, where they work, where they've worked, etc. Heavily mentioning the specifics of their profession before they are briefly quoted in regards to Chris's death, only serves to legitimize the suicide/drug narrative.
 They are the experts.
 We are not so there for, Depression!
 Drugs!
 Suicide!

 It's important to note that this fallacy should not be used to dismiss the claims of experts, or scientific consensus.
 Appeals to authority are not valid arguments, but nor is it reasonable to disregard the claims of experts who have a demonstrated depth of knowledge unless one has a similar level of understanding and/or access to empirical evidence.
 However, it is entirely possible that the opinion of a person or institution of authority is wrong; therefore the authority that such a person or institution holds does not have any intrinsic bearing upon whether their claims are true or not. - YOUR LOGICAL FALLACY IS: APPEAL TO AUTHORITY.

 Drugs did not contribute to the cause of death noted by M.E.
 Theodore Brown M.D.
 No dangerous levels of prescription medication nor illegal drugs found in Chris's system.
 NO ALCOHOL either!